Skip to contents

 rmse_bs

-Numeric vector with n bootstrap RMSE values.
+Numeric vector with n_resamples bootstrap RMSE values.

 rmse_mod